-The PH government's decision to establish more parliamentary select committees has resulted in improved check and balance practises against the ruling government, including the reviewing of new bills.
-This is done to ensure that the bills are thoroughly reviewed before being tabled in the parliament.
-This reform is consistent with Walti's (1996) argument about the concept of institutional reform, which states that the ultimate goal of institutional reform is to change national politics.
-In this regard, the establishment of more parliamentary select committees has resulted in a more effective political change for the government in the process of check and balance.
-In an interview with Mahdzir Khalid (2021), the minister of rural development, he stated:
+The PH government's decision to establish more parliamentary select committees has improved check and balance practices against the ruling government, including the reviewing of new bills.
+This was done to ensure that the bills were thoroughly reviewed before being tabled in parliament.
+This reform is consistent with Walti's (1996) argument about the concept of institutional reform, which stated that the goal of institutional reform is to change national politics.
+In this regard, the establishment of more parliamentary select committees has resulted in a more effective political change for the government in the process of checks and balances.
+In an interview with Mahdzir Khalid, he stated:

-I agree that if we create more Parliamentary Select Committees, the government will get more input from these committees before we table legislation in parliament.
-The PH government, for example, used to want to implement IPCMC.
-I am one of those who believes that the IPCMC bill should be brought before the special select committee first if it is to be properly implemented.
+I agree that if we create more Parliamentary Select Committees, the government will get more input from these committees before we table legislation in Parliament.
+The PH government, for example, used to want to implement Independent Police Complaints and Misconduct Commission (IPCMC).
+I am one of those who believe that the IPCMC bill should be brought before the special select committee first if it is to be properly implemented.
 We do not want the law to be enacted and then have negative consequences.

-The statement emphasised the importance of reforming parliamentary institutions, including the creation of more parliamentary select committees, in ensuring more effective implementation of checks and balances on the government.
-This is especially important when reviewing acts or laws that are to be introduced in parliament in order to obtain the views of MPs before they are tabled.
-This step is critical to ensuring that every act and law enacted has no negative consequences and receives support from both the government bloc and the opposition.
+The statement emphasises the importance of reforming parliamentary institutions, including the creation of more parliamentary select committees, in ensuring more effective implementation of checks and balances on the government.
+This is especially important when reviewing acts or laws that are to be introduced in parliament to obtain the views of MPs before they are tabled.
+This step is critical to ensure that every act and law enacted has no negative consequences and receives support from both the government bloc and the opposition.
 As a result, these reforms have the support of MPs, particularly those other than PH.